Search for anything...

 • Amazing variety - 14 fonts, 10 styles, 300+ built-in symbols, over 75 frames, bar codes and more

-• Less waste - smaller margins compared to other brands for up to 62% less waste
+• Less waste - smaller margins compared to other brands for up to 60% less waste

 • Large built-in memory - store up to 50 files

-• Specialty print models and labels
+• Specialty print modes and labels

 Description

 Take Ordinary to Extraordinary.
 Meet the Epson Labelworks LW-400, a powerful new label maker that turns organizing into an art.
 Featuring a backlit display, it helps you make labels anywhere, anytime.
 Choose from a huge range of symbols, frames, fonts, barcodes and tapes in a variety of styles, sizes and colors.
-The LW-400 is efficient.
-Dramatically smaller margins mean up to 62% less label waste).
+The LW-400 is efficient and environmentally friendly (dramatically smaller margins mean up to 60% less label waste).
 The LW-400 is an office powerhouse.
 With amazing versatility and a large built-in memory, it stores up to 50 files, so as to prevent extra work for you.
 Use it for barcodes, A/V and computer wiring and just about anything else.
 Or, use it around the house.
 In any case the LW-400 will transform how you organize and give you a new outlet for your imagination.
 From the Manufacturer LabelWorks LW-400 Label Printer Enlarge WHY BUY?Take Ordinary to ExtraordinaryMeet the EPSON LabelWorks LW-400, a powerful new label maker that turns organizing into an art.
 Featuring a backlit display, it helps you make labels anywhere, anytime.
 Choose from a huge range of symbols, frames, fonts, barcodes and tapes in a variety of styles, sizes and colors.
 The LW-400 is both easy to use and efficient (dramatically smaller margins mean up to 60% less label waste).
 The LW-400 is an office powerhouse.
 With amazing versatility and a large, built-in memory, it stores up to 50 files, so you can save those commonly used labels.
 Use it for barcodes, A/V and computer wiring and just about anything else.
 Or, use it around the house.
 In any case, the LW-400 will transform how you organize and give you a new outlet for your imagination.
 WHAT THE PRESS IS SAYING: "The Epson LabelWorks LW-400 is truly a very useful little gadget with tons of features and options that would be great for home or office use." ~TestFreaks Blog, (January 20, 2012) DO MORE… AMAZING VARIETY The LW-400 offers 14 fonts, 10 styles, 300+ built-in symbols, over 75 frames, bar codes, glow-in-the-dark, flourescent and reflective options.
 With so many choices for creative expression, you’ll finally have labels that catch up to your imagination.
 Enlarge ADDITIONAL FEATURESBacklit display — type and print labels in challenging lighting conditionsAmazing variety — 14 fonts, 10 styles, 300+ built-in symbols, over 75 frames, barcodes and moreLess waste — smaller lead margin compared to other brands, for up to 60% less lead margin wasteLarge built-in memory — store up to 50 filesFits up to four lines of text — up to 18 mm (0.7") wide tapeSpecialty print modes — a variety of flag, tab and wrap style labelsEasy to use — automatically printed with a split back for easy and fast peelingAsset tagging — easily print barcodes for products and merchandiseWhisper quiet — prints labels without distracting those around youSupports seven languages — set to the language of your choiceSpecialty labels — double-sided tab tapes, glow-in-the-dark and reflective tapes, fluorescent colors, decorative tapes for scrapbooking and morePackaging Specifications (W x D x H) — Dimensions: 7.7" x 3.1" x 7.8" and Weight 1.53 lb.
 LabelWorks Series Take ordinary to extraordinary with LabelWorks label printers, they make it easy to create customized labels for files, storage bins, household items, clothing, scrapbooking and more.
 With a wide range of fonts, styles, frames and specialty modes, these easy-to-use products offer amazing versatility.
 And, they ensure less waste with smaller margins compared to other brands.

 Brand: Epson